arnognulf/dotfiles/prompt/README.md

 Supported terminals
 ===================
-gradient colors are availible on truecolor terminals see https://github.com/termstandard/colors for a comprehensive list of supported terminal status.
+Gradient colors are availible on truecolor terminals.

+See https://github.com/termstandard/colors for a comprehensive list of supported terminal status.

 Notably, Mac OS X Terminal does not support truecolor.